 Interested in teaching Community Education in a future term?
 Learn how to submit your proposed classes, here.

 Each term, Oregon Coast Community College presents a compelling lineup of non-credit, affordable and inspiring Community Education courses.
 These classes are open to all, and registration is fast and easy.
 And, now you can register and pre-pay online, with one simple form.
-When you’re ready to register for your classes, jump to the registration and payment form, here (for this Summer) or here (for Fall 2018).
+When you’re ready to register for your classes, jump to the registration and payment form, here for Fall 2018.

 Fall 2018 Courses | Register here.